ZenProjects/parsedmarc-go/README.md

   - ✅ IP address geolocation (with MaxMind database)
   - ✅ Reverse DNS resolution

 - ✅ Can parse reports from an inbox over IMAP
   - ✅ TLS/SSL support for IMAP and HTTP
 - ✅ Can parse reports posted over HTTP (POST/PUT methods - IETF draft-kucherawy-dmarc-base)
   - ✅ Rate limiting and data validation

-- ✅ Built-in Prometheus metrics
 - ✅ JSON and CSV output formats
   - ✅ Output to file or stdout
-  - ✅ Compatible with Python parsedmarc output

 - ✅ ClickHouse database storage

+- ✅ Built-in Prometheus metrics (for the imap and httpd mode)

 ## Installation